Pooja Singh (athlete)

-Pooja Singh (born 21 February 2007) is an Indian high jumper.
-She is the current Asian champion, having won the gold medal at the 2025 Asian Championships.
+Pooja Hansraj Singh (born 21 February 2007) is an Indian high jumper.
+She won the gold medal at the 2025 Asian Championships and the silver medal at the 2026 Asian Indoor Championships.

 Early life

-Pooja hails from Bosti village, Fatehabad district in Haryana.
+Pooja hails from Bosti village in Fatehabad district of Haryana.
 Her father Hansraj is a construction worker.
-Coach Balwan Singh Patra spotted Pooja while during a yoga session and was impressed with her yoga postures, charasana and dhanurasana (yoga forms) and recruited her and started training her as a high jumper.
+Her childhood coach spotted her during a yoga session and was impressed with her yoga postures, and recruited her as a high jumper.
+She did her practice jumps on village fields with bamboo poles and sacks of husk due to the financial hardships she faced at the start of her career.
+She did her Bachelor of Physical Education from Lovely Professional University.
+She is sponsored by the Olympic Gold Quest.